-Debt under N.Y.
-Const. art.
-VIII, § 2 can arise only where the municipality has incurred a legal obligation to fund the public benefit corporation's debt service to its bondholders should the corporation default on its obligation; thus, New York City's assignment of its right under N.Y.
+New York City's assignment of its right under N.Y.
 Pub.
 Auth.
 Law § 3238-a to receive the Local Government Assistance Corporation's (LGAC) annual payment to a non-profit organization, in exchange for the proceeds on the bonds that the non-profit would issue, was not a debt of the City requiring a pledge of the City's faith and credit under N.Y.
 Const. art.
 VIII, § 2 where the City had no legal obligations either to the nonprofit or to its bondholders should LGAC fail to make its payment to the non-profit.
 Local Gov't Assistance Corp. v Sales Tax Asset Receivable Corp.
 (2004) 2 NY3d 524, 780 NYS2d 507, 813 NE2d 587.

-NEW YORK CONSOLIDATED LAW SERVICE Copyright © 2012 Matthew Bender, Inc. a member of the LexisNexis (TM) Group All rights reserved
+NEW YORK CONSOLIDATED LAW SERVICE Copyright © 2013 Matthew Bender, Inc. a member of the LexisNexis (TM) Group All rights reserved

-\\\ This section is current through 2012 released chapters 1-38 and 50-61 \\\
+\\\ This section is current through 2013 released chapters 1-25, 50-56 \\\

-PUBLIC AUTHORITIES LAW ARTICLE 10-B. [NEW YORK LOCAL GOVERNMENT ASSISTANCE CORPORATION] [n1] TITLE 4.
+PUBLIC AUTHORITIES LAW ARTICLE 10-B. [NEW YORK LOCAL GOVERNMENT ASSISTANCE CORPORATION] [n1] [n1] TITLE 4.
 NEW YORK LOCAL GOVERNMENT ASSISTANCE CORPORATION